mh-cbon/http-file-store/README.md

 ### usage
 ```
 http-file-store 1.0.0
-  Server and api to read / write files over http
+  Server and api to manipulate a file system over http

 Usage